claromes/waybacktweets/README.md

 ## Features

-- 30 embedded tweets per page
+- 30 tweets per page
 - Filtering by only deleted tweets

 ## Development